mjbuchman/secret-santa/README.md

 A Java based desktop app built with the Swing GUI framework designed to draw random names for secret santa

 ## How to Use
-Clone the [repository](https://github.com/mjbuchman/secret-santa) and run the SecretSanta.jar executable file.
-Alternatively, save and compile files in an IDE and run SecretSantaAppUI.java.
+Clone the [repository](https://github.com/mjbuchman/secret-santa) then save and compile files in an IDE and run SecretSantaAppUI.java.

 ## Screenshots
 ![Main](https://i.postimg.cc/wvH78nP5/Secret_Santa_-_Main.jpg)